ksanmugam/BillingProcess/README.md

 If all is well, click Send and you should receive your invoices.

-If you're reached this far, give yourself a pat on the back!
+If you've reached this far, give yourself a pat on the back!
 Well done!
 Look forward to working with you.

 ## Results
 ```bash